naatya/task8/README.md

 **VPN Blocking**: Major streaming platforms (like Netflix) and some websites actively detect and block known VPN IP addresses, leading to access issues.

 Not a Complete Security Solution: A VPN encrypts your connection, but it does not protect against malware, viruses, phishing, or tracking via website cookies and browser fingerprinting.
 Users must still employ robust antivirus software and practice safe browsing habits.

+**what i do in this task**

+I successfully executed a process to set up, test, and research a Virtual Private Network (VPN).

+I began by selecting and installing a VPN service, then immediately connected to a server.
+I validated the VPN's functionality by verifying the change in my IP address and confirming that my web traffic was being encrypted.
+A key part of the process involved comparing browsing speeds with and without the VPN connected.
+Finally, I concluded the task by researching VPN privacy features and summarizing the technology’s core benefits and limitations."

+**Key Accomplishments:**
+Setup: Installed and connected to a VPN client.

+Verification: Confirmed that the IP address was successfully masked.

+Testing: Compared browsing speed and confirmed data encryption.

+Research: Studied VPN security protocols and summarized its overall value.